DUI CASES IN CALIFORNIA

 The prosecution's expert witness testified that she did not take into account "facts" that the prosecutor spent days going over in court with “highly trained” police officers, trying to paint a picture of just how important these tests were to the DUI investigation.
 This created a huge disconnect in the prosecutor's case.
 It allowed the police to be blamed for doing such a poor investigation.

 Remember, the police also handle the blood sample that was collected.
 This leads nicely into the fermentation defense.
 In this particular case, the blood vial remained in the police evidence locker for weeks before it made its way to the crime lab.
-Read more about DUI Blood Tests
+Read more about DUI Blood Tests.

 For the defense, my client testified and he hired his own expert witness - a forensic toxicologist - to testify about fermentation of the blood.
 The defense also entered into evidence two photos of where the FSTs were done.
-A visit to the scene revealed uneven pavement and all sorts of things to contradict the police officer's description of the location as being of fair place to do the FSTs.
+A visit to the scene revealed uneven pavement and all sorts of things to contradict the police officer's description of the location as being a fair place to do the FSTs.

 Afterward, the jury deliberated and unanimously found my client not guilty of both charges – driving while under the influence of an alcoholic beverage VC 23152(a) and driving with a blood alcohol level of 0.08% or more VC 23152(b).